Ale96Pa/ProVEAN/README.md

 # ProVEAN: Progressive Visual Exploration and Analysis of Network Data

-The objective of this project is to provide an interactive tool for visualizing and analyzing progressive attack graphs.
+The objective of this project is to provide an interactive tool for visualizing and analyzing progressive networks.

 ## Installation
 First of all clone the repository: